How to Set Up a College Fund

 There are two kinds of 529 Plans: prepaid tuition plans and education savings plans.

-Prepaid tuition plans let individuals buy future credits or course units at participating colleges or universities.
+Prepaid tuition plans let you buy future credits or course units at participating colleges or universities.
 These credits are used to help cover the cost of tuition for the beneficiary.
 Most prepaid tuition plans have residency requirements and are often sponsored by state governments.

-If the child decides not to go to school, it’s possible to roll the account over into the name of another family member.
+If your child decides not to go to school, it’s possible to roll the account over into the name of another family member.
 If the funds aren’t used for education-related expenses, there may be taxes and penalties.

 Generous family and friends can also contribute to a child’s college savings plan.
 They may choose to make deposits to an existing 529 account or set up one themselves, naming a beneficiary of their choosing.